zeropointnine/tts-audiobook-tool/README.md

 ## Install for Higgs Audio V2:

 > **ℹ️ Note!**
-> Higgs V2 pretty much requires 24GB VRAM (yes really)
+> Higgs V2 requires CUDA, and 24 GB is almost a necessity (yes really)

 Initialize a Python v3.12 virtual environment named "venv-higgs".
 For example: